ruanltbg/capistrano-scm/README.md

-** This is a fork because the original have not been updated for a long time **
+** This is a fork because the original have not been updated for a long time and the original don't support the latest capistrano versions **

 # capistrano scm static